minio/docs/source/reference/minio-mc/mc-retention-info.rst

    *Optional* Recursively returns the object lock settings for all objects in the specified :mc-cmd:`~mc retention info ALIAS` path.

-   Mutually exclusive with :mc-cmd:`~mc retention info version-id`.
+   Mutually exclusive with :mc-cmd:`~mc retention info --version-id`.

 .. mc-cmd:: --rewind